ti-cortex-m4/demo-java-virtual-threads2/readme.md

-* _unmounts_ the virtual thread from the carrier thread;
+* _unmounts_ the virtual thread from the carrier thread
-* suspends the continuation and saves its content;
+* suspends the continuation and saves its content
-* start a non-blocking I/O operation in the OS kernel;
+* start a non-blocking I/O operation in the OS kernel
-* the scheduler can execute another virtual thread on the same carrier thread.
+* the scheduler can execute another virtual thread on the same carrier thread

 When the I/O operation completes in the OS kernel, the scheduler performs the opposite actions:

-* restores the content of the continuation and resumes it;
+* restores the content of the continuation and resumes it
-* waits until a carrier thread is available;
+* waits until a carrier thread is available
-* _mounts_ the virtual thread to the carrier thread.
+* _mounts_ the virtual thread to the carrier thread

 To provide this behavior, most of the blocking operations in the Java standard library (mainly I/O and synchronization constructs from the _java.util.concurrent_ package) have been refactored.
 However, some operations do not yet support this feature and _capture_ the carrier thread instead.
 This behavior can be caused by current limitations of the OS or of the JDK.
 The capture of an OS thread is compensated by temporarily adding a carrier thread to the scheduler.